IBM/fhe-toolkit-macos/README.md

 * CapitalDetailViewController - The side of the split view controller that contains the details about the country.
 This is where the code utilizes the Helib library.
 * CountryTableViewController - the "left" side of the split view that contains all of the countries to click
 * CountryDisplaySplitViewController - The file that manages the split views
 * main.m	-	The start file that creates the Application, this is usually not altered in an macOS application

+#####Credit Card Fraud

+The Helib files are imported into the `CreditCardInferenceViewController.mm`

+* Assets.xcassets	- directory structure where all assets (art, icons, images, etc) are held
+* AppDelegate - Main entry point to application.
+Handles responsibilities for when the app is launched or closed
+* Info.plist	- The file that contains app settings
+* CreditSampleResultsData - The object that contains the data that is returned from the inferencing
+* CreditCardInferenceViewController - The main window of the application that holds the UI for interacting with the program.
+This is where the code utilizes the Helib library through a Client Server model.
+* main.m	-	The start file that creates the Application, this is usually not altered in an macOS application